Nicolò Marchetti

 About Nicolò Marchetti

-Karkemish appears repeatedly in the Old Testament (Isaiah 10:9, Jeremiah 46:2, 2 Chronicles 35:20) as a major Neo-Hittite/Aramean city and the site of the decisive 605 BC battle in which Nebuchadnezzar II defeated Pharaoh Necho II — a turning point in the Babylonian rise that frames much of the late-Judahite prophetic context.
-Marchetti's expedition has uncovered Iron Age public buildings, a Hittite-period temple complex, and inscribed Luwian hieroglyphic monuments that document the political history of the Neo-Hittite kingdom centered on the city.
+Marchetti is the director of several prominent archaeological projects, most notably the Turco-Italian Archaeological Expedition at Karkemish.
+This project, initiated in 2011, marked the first systematic excavation of Karkemish since early 20th-century expeditions by the British Museum.
+Karkemish, referenced in the Old Testament (Isaiah 10:9, Jeremiah 46:2, 2 Chronicles 35:20), was a significant Neo-Hittite/Aramean city and the site of the pivotal 605 BC battle where Nebuchadnezzar II defeated Pharaoh Necho II.
+Marchetti's work at Karkemish has uncovered critical Iron Age public buildings, a Hittite-period temple complex, and inscribed Luwian hieroglyphic monuments, offering valuable insights into the political and cultural dynamics of the Neo-Hittite kingdom.

-OT in Context is a biblical geography and archaeology platform grounded in conservative evangelical scholarship and rigorous archaeological standards.
+``` ```OT in Context is a biblical geography and archaeology platform grounded in conservative evangelical scholarship and rigorous archaeological standards.
 Content reflects peer-reviewed archaeological consensus and a Reformed theological framework.

 Explore Nicolò Marchetti in Context